jakobkilian/raspi-setup/README.md

 ### 1 i) Test Setup

 Now ethernet should be working.
-Connect the cable to your computer and ssh to the Raspi by doing: `ssh dietpi@10.3.3.1`.
+Check by doing: `ping 10.3.3.1`.

-Then exit, disable Wi-Fi on your computer and try again with:  `ssh dietpi@mypi.local`.
-This *could* also work via Wi-Fi but often fails because the router doesn't handle the hostname via DNS.
-It should work however with our ethernet, as we set the Raspi to provide a DNS server...
+Then exit, **disable Wi-Fi on your computer** and try again with: `ping mypi.local`.

+Second *could* also work via Wi-Fi but to my experience often fails because the router doesn't correctly handle the hostname via DNS.
+It has to work however with our direct ethernet connection to the Raspi, as we set it up to provide a DNS server itself.

+You can now login with  `ssh dietpi@mypi.local`

-If you have problems, connect the "old" way via Wi-Fi and do `ip addr show eth0 ` to check if sth is up and static IP is set...
+If you have problems, connect the "old" way via Wi-Fi and do `ip addr show eth0 ` to check if sth is up and static IP is set.
+I can not really give you advice at that point, as I can't imagine what could go wrong.

-# TODO: working?

 ##  2 Configure & Test MQTT

-Let's set up mosquitto and send a test message:
+Let's now set up mosquitto and send a test message:

 ```sh
 sudo nano /etc/mosquitto/conf.d/remote.conf